 reactions of immunoactive and antineoplastic agents; drug design; enzymology of calcium-regulated

-Michael D. Mosher, Professor and Chair, Ph.D., Texas Tech University, Organic Chemistry.
-Synthetic
+Michael D. Mosher, Professor, Ph.D., Texas Tech University, Organic Chemistry.
+Synthetic organic chemistry,

 David L. Pringle, Professor, Ph.D., Iowa State University, Analytical Chemistry.
 Application of HPLC